mpokrass/Personality-notes/psych-356.md

 - I feel worthless and bad, but I can’t admit that, so I’ll project that onto someone else
 - like Trump projecting onto the Mexicans
 - introjection: convince yourself that you are great, pull in values from someone else
 - I’m an American, I’m great!
-Trump is like gold for defense mechanisms
+Trump is like gold for defence mechanisms

 ### Freud, Jung, Therapy
 Can’t just pull yourself up by your bootstraps.
 You get swamped by mystery moods, where is this coming from?